Associate Professor, Geography

 emotionalities of field research” Environment and Planning E: Nature and

-(Revised and resubmitted) “Claiming Water, Constructing Citizenship, Gendering the City: The Fluidity of Urban Citizenship in the Global South” Annals of the American Association of Geographers.
+(Accepted) “Claiming Water, Constructing Citizenship, Gendering the City: The Fluidity of Urban Citizenship in the Global South” Annals of the American Association of Geographers.

 2018, “An(Other) geographical critique of development and SDGs” Dialogues in Human Geography